komunitin/stellar-poc/README.md

  - Each community currency has its own asset.
  - Each user in the community has an account with a balance of the local asset.
  - Each community currency has an administration account that can fund and manage user accounts.
+ - All XLM base reserves and transaction fees are sponsored by a single global sponsor account.
  - Each community sets the value of its currency in terms of a global imaginary value (the HOUR).
  - Community currencies can set trade agreements with other trusted communities, limiting the trade balance.
  - Users from one community can trade with users from another community, all using only their respective local assets, through a path of previous trade agreements between currencies.